-If the student misses a class due to minor illness or other problems, it is the student's responsibility to check the course outline for information regarding attendance requirements and to ensure they are not missing a test or exam.
+If the student misses a class due to minor illness or other problems, it is the student's responsibility to check the course outline for information regarding attendance requirements and to ensure that the student is not missing a test or exam.
 The student is responsible to cover any readings and arrange to borrow the missed class notes from a classmate.